Vikash190/interative-clock/README.md

 # interative-clock

-# it is an amazing clock with some good visual effects using the canvas feature in the html
+# it is an amazing clock with some good visual effects using the javascript feature.

 # enjoy the page..